More Than Sum of Its Parts: Deciphering Intent Shifts in Multimodal Hate Speech Detection: Related Work

 \textbf{Multimodal Hate Speech Detection Benchmarks: } Existing MMHSD datasets are generally categorized into text–image pair formats like MMHS150K~\cite{gomez2020exploring}, and meme-style datasets where pieces of text are embedded within images~\cite{kiela2020hateful,fersini2022semeval}.
 While largely advancing the field, they feature relatively explicit cross-modal cues and utilize coarse-grained labeling schemes.
 Consequently, existing benchmarks largely focus on explicit hate, with limited coverage of context-dependent neutralization and implicitly constructed hate arising from subtle metaphors and stereotypes—limiting progress toward robust real-world detection.

-\textbf{Multi-Agent Debate: } Multi-agent debate (MAD) is designed to enhance the reasoning capabilities of large language models by assigning agents with distinct roles to conduct structured, multi-turn argumentation~\cite{liang-etal-2024-encouraging}.
-This paradigm has been successfully applied to tasks such as misinformation detection and factual verification, yielding more robust decisions than single-agent prompting~\cite{han-etal-2025-debate,ma2025guided}.
-Besides, ~\citet{park-etal-2024-predict}, ~\citet{kumar-etal-2025-courteval} and ~\citet{jin2025courtroom} employ an asymmetric debate architecture to enhance decision robustness.
-However, these text-centric methods are not designed to model the complex semantic interplay between vision and language, potentially missing the subtle, non-linear cues essential for deciphering implicit content.
+\textbf{Multi-Agent Debate: } Multi-agent debate (MAD) enhances LLM reasoning by assigning agents distinct roles for structured argumentation~\cite{liang-etal-2024-encouraging}, and has been applied to misinformation detection and factual verification~\cite{han-etal-2025-debate,ma2025guided}.
+Asymmetric debate architectures further improve decision robustness~\cite{park-etal-2024-predict,kumar-etal-2025-courteval,jin2025courtroom}.
+However, these text-centric methods overlook cross-modal semantic interplay, missing subtle cues essential for implicit content understanding.
+MV-Debate~\cite{lu2025mv} extends MAD to the multimodal domain via view-specific vision-language agents, yet such consensus-driven approaches may still struggle with deceptive implicit hate, where modalities actively interact to obfuscate malicious intent through tropes or metaphors, necessitating a shift from collaborative alignment to adversarial scrutiny.